dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3723: Focus on mutual respect and kindness among all individuals.
+### T3723: Treat others with kindness regardless of personal beliefs.

 |Support|
 |---|